mconlon17/vivo-pump/examples/orgs/README.md

 This example shows how to retrieve organizational data from VIVO and put it in a spreadsheet.
 The spreadsheet can be edited to add new organizations, improve the data of organizations, and to remove or merge organizations.

-To get organizational data from VIVO, modify the `sv.cfg` to provide the query parameters for your institution.
+To get organizational data from VIVO, modify your `sv.cfg` file to provide the query parameters for your institution.
 Your system administrator should be able to assist you with these parameters.
 Then run:

+    python make_enum.py

+This will make an enumeration of all the organizations in your VIVO and their URI.
+The enumeration is used to support referring to parent organizations and successor organizations by their names rather than their URI.

+Then run:

     python sv.py -a get

 This will produce a spreadsheet call `orgs.txt`.
-Edit that spreadsheet as needed to improve the data regarding the organizations in your VIVO.
+Edit the tab-delimited spreadsheet as needed to improve the data regarding the organizations in your VIVO.

 To update VIVO with your improved data, use: